vincentbernat/bootstrap.c/README.md

 -----

 You need [cookiecutter][], a tool to create projects from project templates.
-Once installed, you can use the following command:
+Once installed (in a virtualenv or just with `pip install cookiecutter`), you can use the following command:

     cookiecutter https://github.com/vincentbernat/bootstrap.c.git
     cd your-project